Smithay/smithay.github.io/content/wayland-rs-v0.20.markdown

 - Overall better interaction with objects from the C world, if wayland-rs is used in combination with C libraries

-An other interesting point is that, as this rework is much less centered around the C API, it allowed me to keep open the door for a full-rust implementation of the protocol.
-Thus I conceived the libraries around a cargo feature `native_lib`, controlling whether the native C library should be used or not.
+Another interesting point is that, as this rework is much less centered around the C API, it allowed me to keep open the door for a full-rust implementation of the protocol.
+Thus I designed the libraries around a cargo feature `native_lib`, controlling whether the native C library should be used or not.
 Currently, the libraries are *not* usable without this cargo feature enabled (most of the code is `unimplemented!()`), but it should allow for implementing this afterwards, without changing public API at all.
 Meaning that for programs